 Those receiving awards had law school debt ranging from $77,000 to $185,000.
 After applying the prescribed formula, which takes into consideration loan repayment expense and other deductions, the applicants were found to be eligible to receive a total of $6,000 among them.
 Sufficient Law Board’s income was available to fund 100 percent of that amount.
 These graduates worked for organizations that seek to improve the lives of the marginalized, subordinated, and underrepresented clients and causes.

 Income Supplement Grants are awarded for the period September 1 through the following August 31.
-The application deadline is January 10, 2014, and those receiving awards will be notified in early April, 2014.
-Applications should be submitted to the Center for Social Justice and Public Service, 3rd floor Bannan Hal, Santa Clara University, 500 El Camino Real.
+The application deadline is January 9, 2015, and those receiving awards will be notified in early April 2015.
+Applications should be submitted to the Center for Social Justice and Public Service, 3rd floor Bannan Hall, Santa Clara University, 500 El Camino Real.

 Public Interest and Social Justice Scholarships assist incoming students with a demonstrated commitment to public interest and social justice work.
 Five $5,000 scholarships were awarded to incoming students and ten were renewed for continuing students.

-Additional financial support is available through the Herman Wildman Social Justice Writing Award.
+Additional financial support is available through the Herman and Edith Wildman Writing Award.